-7.1 The plan will be monitored and kept under review by the Group Parish Council twice within any 12-month period during the life of the Council, at meetings pre-determined by councillors, the plan will be an agenda item so that it can be formally reviewed.
+7.1 This Neighbourhood Development Plan will be monitored and kept under review by the Group Parish Council twice within any 12-month period during the life of the Council, at meetings pre-determined by councillors, the Neighbourhood Development Plan will be an agenda item so that it can be formally reviewed.
 Additionally, any councillor can request an extra review of the plan by asking the clerk to place it on the agenda of the next meeting.
 Any parishioner can make the same request.